Zimmja/CV/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zimmja&layout=compact&langs_count=3&hide=html&exclude_repo=acebook-blue-magpies)](https://github.com/anuraghazra/github-readme-stats)

-### Skills
+### Professional skills

-**Understanding client needs and rapidly responding** - as an account handler, regularly took client briefs (written and spoken), quickly identified questions and issues, formulated solutions, discussed with clients and actioned under tight timelines.
-Example: a prospective client was dissatisfied with her current agency, I responded to her briefs, offered insights and produced an action plan rapidly and to an exceptional standard.
-Because of this, she skipped the usual procurement process and hired our agency outright, no pitch required.
+#### Communication

+Exceptional written and verbal communication skills; understanding and responding to client goals and issues was an essential part of my role at LAB.
+In one example, I rapidly responded to a prospective client's verbal and written briefs with an insightful, well-written, comprehensive action plan of such an exceptional standard that she skipped the usual procurement process and hired LAB outright, replacing her then-current agency with no pitch required.
+During the Makers Academy final project, excellent team communication made pair-programming much easier and helped us resolve different (sometimes conflicting) ideas for the web-app's final functionality.

+#### Adaptability

-**Understanding systems and developing processes** - added value to agency through strong process development.
-Example: A new system for medical review ([Veeva Vault](https://www.veeva.com/products/enterprise-content-management/)) was launched across the healthcare advertising industry.
-I rapidly developed processes for using it, allowing our agency to approve advertising materials faster than other agencies.
-Recognised by clients as experts on the system, and I was asked personally to teach other agencies how to use it.
+When the medical review system, [Veeva Vault](https://www.veeva.com/products/enterprise-content-management/), was launched across the healthcare advertising industry, I quickly adapted to it and developed processes for my agency, LAB, to use it.
+This allowed LAB to approve advertisments faster than other agencies.
+Clients recognised LAB as Veeva experts, and I was asked personally to teach other agencies how to use it.
+Similarly, during my final project at Makers, my fast uptake of both ReactJS and Express (which I learnt myself as they were not taught on the course) helped me plan the structure of our web-app and tackle the hardest coding challenges of the project under a tight timeline.

-**Problem solving** - proven track record of combining different skillsets to solve problems.
-Example: while in healthcare advertising, a colleague's client threatened to close their account due to our creative department's inability to present scientific information clearly and accurately.
-Volunteered to solve the issue myself using client brief, my scientific knowledge, writing and design (usually handled by three different departments).
-I found a solution in one evening, my colleague presented it, and the client remains with the agency to this day.
+#### Problem solving

+Proven track record of combining different skillsets to solve problems.
+In one example while at LAB, I saved a colleague's account from leaving our agency by single-handedly solving a multidisciplinary presentation problem that required my skills in graphic design, writing and science literacy.
+In my hobby of video game plugin development, I developed my own methods for solving code errors, which I have since improved at Makers Academy to become a competent debugger.

+#### Attention to detail

+Proofing skills noted as impressive by clients while at LAB.
+Detail-orientation has been essential to my success in video game plugin development, helping me create comprehensive content changes supported by fully-documented descriptions.
+At both LAB and Makers Academy, I have found my attention to detail invaluable in producing robust plans, predicting (and avoiding) issues, and spotting mistakes.

-### Professional Experience
+## Professional Experience

 #### Learner Adams Bones (LAB)